-Preparing winter food for birds will make you an ally for all the birds that weren’t able to find more hospitable lands in their quest to survive the cold.
+Preparing winter food for birds will make you an ally for all birds.
+It’s even more true for those that weren’t able to find more hospitable lands in their quest to survive the cold.

 You’ll be supporting the ecosystem as a whole by simply creating a small wildlife park in your own garden.